-The control of calcium carbonate crystal growth by additives essential biomineralization, scale inhibition. and materials technology.
-In this project, molecular dynamics (MD) simulations based on the metadynamics (MTD) method (hereafter, MTD simulation) were conducted to elucidate the stable binding conformations of a polymaleic acid (PMA_n, $\{(CO_2CHCHCO_2)^{2-}\}n$, n=5-10) and polyacrylic acid (PAA_n, $\{(CH_2CHCO_2)^-\}n$, n=10-20) at a calcite (104) surface having a geometrically rough structure, which appears during calcite growth.
+The control of calcium carbonate crystal growth by additives is essential to biomineralization, scale inhibition. and materials technology.
+In this project, molecular dynamics (MD) simulations based on the metadynamics (MTD) method (hereafter, MTD simulation) were conducted to elucidate the stable binding conformations of a polymaleic acid (PMAn, { $(CO_2CHCHCO_2)^{2-}$ }n, n=5-10) and a polyacrylic acid (PAAn, $\{(CH_2CHCO_2)^-\}n$ , n=10-20) at a calcite (104) surface having a geometrically rough structure, which appears during calcite growth.

 The simulation system was a rectangular parallelepiped in which a calcite slab was placed at its center such that its (104) planes, at which steps having kinks at their edges were formed, were perpendicular to the z-axis [1].
 A liquid water phase containing the additive was placed at one of the two (104) planes.
 Following our previous studies [1, 2], the interactions within calcite were estimated with a model proposed by Raiteri et al., and the potential parameters for were determined using the general AMBER force field.
 The interaction between pairs of water molecules was estimated using the TIP3P model.
-The MTD simulation was carried out with DL_POLY 2.20, in which PLUMED 1.3 was implemented to permit combination with the MTD method, using System C of ISSP Supercomputer Center.
+The MTD simulation was carried out with DL\POLY 2.20, in which PLUMED 1.3 was implemented to permit combination with the MTD method, using System C of ISSP Supercomputer Center.

-For all the additives examined, a free energy surface (FES) obtained using the x- and y-components of the distance between two C atoms at the sides of the additive's main chain as collective variables indicated several local minima, suggesting the existence of several different stable binding conformations.
+For all the additives examined, a free energy surface (FES) obtained using the x- and ycomponents of the distance between two C atoms at the sides of the additive's main chain as collective variables indicated several local minima, suggesting the existence of several different stable binding conformations.
 For all the stable binding conformations emerged, the main chain of the additive was distorted, and most of the carboxyl O atoms were exposed to the water phase.
-The binding stability was higher for PMA_n than for PAA_n, when they had the same number of carboxyl groups.
+The binding stability was higher for PMAn than for PAAn, when they had the same number of carboxyl groups.